groodt/twitter-oauth-streaming/README.md

     ```mkvirtualenv twitter_stream_example --no-site-packages```
 * Install the dependencies

-    ```cd twitter-oauth-streaming
+        cd twitter-oauth-streaming
-    pip install --requirement=requirements.txt```
+        pip install --requirement=requirements.txt

 ## Register an application with Twitter
 * Register an application with Twitter here: https://dev.twitter.com/apps/new
+* Fill in your details.
+All details are mandatory.
+* Your website can be fictional, but it does require a http:// prefix.
+Make sure you select 'Client' as the application type.
+You only need Read-only permissions.
+* At the application settings page take note of your consumer key and consumer secret.
-* Then you will need to add your consumer key and secret to the script.
+* Add your consumer key and secret to the top of the twitter-oauth-streaming.py script.
+Search for 'CHANGEME'.

 ## Run
     python twitter-oauth-streaming.py